noramurakozy/SDA_web/index.md

 The above figure shows that just below Tenderloin, on the edge of the Southern, Northern and Mission districts, the tree density is quite high.
 Our previous assumption that Tenderloin might have high tree coverage is not true, that makes Tenderloin a district with low amount of trees with low coverage.

 Although this visualisation shows other interesting insights on the tree distribution in specific areas.
 There is a clear pattern of 2 vertical streets full of trees in the lower left corner in Taraval.
-Those streets are Sunset Boulevard and the Junipero Serra Boulevard.
+Those streets are *Sunset Boulevard* and the *Junipero Serra Boulevard*.
 Sunset Boulevard is famous of its [beautiful trees and bushes](https://www.sfparksalliance.org/our-parks/parks/sunset-blvd) along the road, which gives a great free time activity environment for runners, cyclists, families etc. The final section of the Junipero Serra Boulevard is also [aligned with trees](https://en.wikipedia.org/wiki/Junipero_Serra_Boulevard) quite densly, but that's only true for its final section, as we can read it from the picture as well.

 #### Crime dataset
 TODO